ckan/ckan/doc/contributing/html.rst

 -------------------

 Classes should ideally only be used as styling hooks.
-If you need to include additional data in the html document, for example to pass data to JavaScript, then the HTML5 ``data-`` attributes should be used. ::
+If you need to include additional data in the HTML document, for example to pass data to JavaScript, then the HTML5 ``data-`` attributes should be used. ::

     <a class="btn" data-format="csv">Download CSV</a>